Network Flow Log Audit with Cilium + CLS

 flow.drop_reason_desc | Drop reason description (only present when verdict is DROPPED) |

 By default, Hubble only records L3/L4 network flow logs (IP, port, protocol, etc.).
-To capture Layer 7 protocol details (such as DNS query content, HTTP request methods and URLs), you need to enable L7 rules through a CiliumNetworkPolicy.
+To record detailed L7 protocol information (such as DNS query content, HTTP method and URL), configure L7 rules via CiliumNetworkPolicy.

 Enabling L7 observability requires L7 Proxy (Envoy) support.
-Cilium deploys an Envoy DaemonSet by default.
+Cilium deploys the Envoy DaemonSet by default.
 Traffic matching L7 rules is redirected to the Envoy proxy for parsing, which introduces some performance overhead.
-It is recommended to enable L7 rules only for traffic that requires auditing.
+It is recommended to enable L7 rules only for traffic that needs auditing.

 Configuration Example

-The following CiliumNetworkPolicy enables DNS and HTTP Layer 7 observability for Pods in the default namespace:
+The following CiliumNetworkPolicy enables L7 observability for DNS and HTTP for Pods in the default namespace:

 apiVersion: "cilium.io/v2"